The house today:

 The first noted owners of Standen Manor were a family called Hussey (or de la Huse) who held the manor from the 12th to the 15th Century.
 After this, the manor was often known as Standen Hussey, presumably to help distinguish it from North Standen.

-By 1486, the manor belonged to Sir Reginald Bray, the chief minister of King Henry VII.
-Bray died childless in 1503 and divided the interest between his brother John's three sons.
+By 1486, the manor belonged to Sir Reginald Braye, the chief minister of King Henry VII.
+Braye died childless in 1503 and divided the interest between his brother John's three sons.

 A memorial in St Lawrence's Church (the oldest apart from the 14th century effigy of Sir Robert Hungerford) is to Henry Hungerford, "late of Standen", third son of Sir Anthony Hungerford of Blackbborton in Oxfordshire.
 He died 23 May 1673.